-“It’s a hard first quarter,” says Smith.
+“It’s a hard first quarter,” Smith said.
 “You’re getting used to so many different things.
 At the end of the quarter, people are very stressed out and getting ready for finals… It seemed like they needed a kind of pat on the back.
 But how can we do that in a nice, supportive way?”
 There are many ways to answer that question, but Smith is sure about one tried and true answer from his years at Elder.
-He smiles and dramatically reveals the secret: “Professional.
+He smiled and dramatically revealed the secret: “Professional.
 Chair.
 Massages.”

-After some well-deserved massages, students remained to color and chat with the Faculty-in-Residence, Resident Assistants and other residents.
-But, by the time they returned to studying, tension was eased, minds were refreshed, and energy was renewed for an evening of studying.
+After some well-deserved massages, students remained to color and chat with the Faculty-in-Residence, Resident Assistants, and other residents.
+By the time they returned to studying, tension was eased, minds were refreshed, and energy was renewed for an evening of studying.
 The sense of community and feeling of support that come with living on campus can make all the difference for students making the transition to college.